pyjamabrah/pyjamabrah/content/products/embedded-engineering/index.md

         - Systems Engineer seeking gain system level insights.
         - Those curious to learn the underlying details of Systems and how to program it using C.
         - Those seeking a job change and preparing for interviews.
-      reviewSectionTitle: "Early praise from YouTube Subscribers"
+      reviewSectionTitle: "Praise from our learners"
-      reviewSectionDescription: "Because the course is brand new, we released some lectures on YouTube to get early feedback, and it has been a banger!
-You will not regret taking this course..."
+      reviewSectionDescription: "Here's what those who are learning from the courses have to say about the content and delivery."
       reviews:
         - reviewer: "@n.5s4584"
           photo: "https://yt3.ggpht.com/ytc/AIdro_kwaiEov46AN__mYTLshOyDgJfnS9npGBzAYALfOGI=s88-c-k-c0x00ffffff-no-rj"